swiss-ai-center/core-engine/docs/reference/core-engine.md

 #        imagePullPolicy: Never
 ```

-In the [core-engine](../../core-engine) directory, start the Engine with the following commands.
+In the `core-engine` directory, start the Core Engine with the following commands.

 ```sh
 # Start MinIO